aws-samples/emr-on-eks-benchmark/delta-perf/README.md

 # Delta Benchmarks

 ## Overview
 This is a basic framework for writing benchmarks to measure Delta's performance.
-It is currently designed to run benchmark on Spark running in EMR with a remote hive metatore in RDS.
-However, it can be easily extended for other Spark-based benchmarks.
+This project demostrated to run the benchmark for EMR on EKS and OSS k8s, connecting to an RDS-based Remote Hive Metatore.
 To get started, first download/clone this repository in your local machine.
 Then you have to set up a hive metastore, generate Delta format source data based on TPCDS dataset, and run the benchmark scripts in this directory.
 See the next section for more details.

 ## Running TPC-DS benchmark